PurtucRobert/PurtucRobert/README.md

-- 👋 Hello, I’m @PurtucRobert, an engineer based in Romania, My main areas of interests are AI solutions involved in eHealth and healthcare systems I am currently working as a Middle Automation Software Engineer developing complex testing scenarios for High End Firewalls.
+- 👋 Hello, I’m @PurtucRobert, an engineer based in Romania, My main areas of interests are web applications, automation and AI solutions involved in eHealth and healthcare systems.
+I like spending my free time doing 🐍 coding challenges on leetcode.
+I am currently working as a Middle Automation Software Engineer developing complex testing scenarios for High End Firewalls.
 - 🎓 Academic Background:
   -  Master in Cloud Computing and Internet of Things at Politehnica University of Timisoara